Leveraging the Video-level Semantic Consistency of Event for Audio-visual Event Localization: Methods

 \subsection{Event Semantic Consistency Modeling}

-As typically natural signals, both audio and visual features have severe redundancy and noise, which are useless and even distracting to the other modality.
-Therefore, the key solution for this problem is to make the model focus on the critical features with discriminative semantics of the video-level event.
+As typical natural signals, both audio and visual features have strong redundancy and noise, which are useless and even distracting for segments of the other modality.
+However, continuous video often has the same semantics, especially for short videos.
+The semantics can be regarded as a hidden prior for identifying interesting events.
+Therefore, the key solution to this problem lies in enabling the model to focus on the critical features of the video-level multimodal event that carry more discriminative semantics than the unimodal segment.

-The ESCM module takes the temporal continuity of the event into account and further uses the video-level audio-visual event representation to model the semantic consistency of segment-encoded features.
-To begin with, the video-level audio and visual event representations with discriminative semantics are extracted by the cross-modal event representation extractor, respectively.
-Then, we fuse the audio event representation and visual event representation to obtain the audio-visual event representation that carries the integral video-level semantics of the video.
-Moreover, in order to model the robust event features, the intra-modal semantic consistency enhancer utilizes the fused audio-visual event representation to guide the temporal modeling within each modality.
+As shown in Figure \ref{fig2}.c, the ESCM module considers the semantic continuity of the event and leverages the video-level semantics to model the semantic consistency of segment-encoded features.
+First, the video-level audio and visual event representations are extracted by the cross-modal event representation extractor.
+Then, the audio event representation and visual event representation are fused to obtain the video-level AVE representation, which carries the integral video-level semantics of the event.
+Subsequently, the intra-modal semantic consistency enhancer utilizes the video-level AVE representation as prior information to guide the temporal modeling within each modality.
 Thus, the semantic consistency of events is enhanced by modeling the semantic continuity of unimodal events.